CadenzaProject/cadenza2024_webinar/metrics/overview.md

 The only existing metric for music quality that considers hearing loss is the Hearing Aid Audio Quality Index (HAAQI) {cite}`kates2015hearing`.

-Please refer to the [Cadenza Learning Resources](https://cadenzachallenge.org/docs/learning_resources/Hearing_aid_processing/edu_HAP_HA_processed_speech#haaqi-hearing-aid-audio-quality-index) to lear more about how HAAQI operates.
+Please refer to the [Cadenza Learning Resources](https://cadenzachallenge.org/docs/learning_resources/Hearing_aid_processing/edu_HAP_HA_processed_speech#haaqi-hearing-aid-audio-quality-index) to learn more about how HAAQI operates.

 ## Lyrics Intellibility